HSBC Bank Malta plc Interim Directors’ Statement

 1. Basis of preparation

 HSBC Holdings plc, the parent company of the HSBC Group, is headquartered in London.
-The Group serves customers worldwide from around 6,600 offices in over 80 countries and territories in Europe, Hong Kong, Rest of Asia-Pacific, North and Latin America, and the Middle East and North Africa.
-With assets of US$2,681bn at 31 March 2013, the HSBC Group is one of the world’s largest banking and financial services organisations
+The Group serves customers worldwide from over 6,200 offices in 74 countries and territories in Europe, Asia, North and Latin America, and the Middle East and North Africa.
+With assets of US$2,729bn at 30 September 2014, HSBC is one of the world’s largest banking and financial services organisations.